Batanes: Philippine independence

+Philippine independence saw the restoration of Batanes as an independent province, and also gradually restored its connections to the rest of the Philippines, which had been largely severed by the Japanese destruction of infrastructure during the war.

+Martial law era

 Batanes was briefly marred by political violence during the 1969 presidential elections, when the Philippine Constabulary's Special Forces allowed motorcycle-riding goons dubbed the "Suzuki boys" to secure the victory of Rufino Antonio Jr., an ally of President Ferdinand Marcos, as representative of the Lone District of Batanes in the House of Representatives of the Philippines through a campaign of terror and intimidation.
 The resulting outcry led to the Supreme Court decrying the "rape of democracy" in the province, and annulled Antonio's victory in 1970 in favor of his rival, Jorge Abad.

+Contemporary era

 In 1984, Pacita Abad, the foremost Ivatan visual artist, became the first woman to be awarded the Ten Outstanding Young Men (TOYM) award, breaking 25 years of male dominance.
 In her acceptance speech, she said, "it was long overdue that Filipina women were recognized, as the Philippines was full of outstanding women" and referred proudly to her mother.

 Vahay ni Dakay Ivatan house, one of the oldest structures in the Batanes islands.
 The house is made of limestone and coral and its roofing of cogon grass.

 In 1993, the Batanes Protected Landscape and Seascape, which encompassed the entire province, was listed in the Tentative List of the Philippines for UNESCO World Heritage Site inscription in the future.

-In 1997, the Indigenous Peoples Rights Act (IPRA) was passed in Philippine Congress.
+In 1997, the Indigenous Peoples Rights Act (IPRA) was passed in Congress.
 The law paved the way for the indigenous territorial rights of the Ivatans.
 The province has since promoted its Ivatan roots.
 Part of the Ilocano population has returned to mainland Luzon.
 On December 7, 2004, Pacita Abad died after finishing her last international artwork while suffering from cancer.

+In 2025, the Mahatao Forward Operating Base, a military facility operated by the Armed Forces of the Philippines, was established in Mahatao.

+Geopolitical disputes

+Taiwan

 A minor dispute between the Philippines and Taiwan erupted in 2007, after Taiwan Times published an editorial written by Tamkang University professor Chen Hurng-yu, claiming that Taiwan has territorial claims over Batanes and encouraging the Taiwanese government to take over the province.
+He asserted the province laid outside the 20° latitude line, which he claimed was not covered by both the 1898 and the 1900 treaties.
 This, despite the islands being first claimed by Spanish Philippines in 1783 and later incorporated and administered by the Philippines without any contesting nation since the 18th century.

-In 2025, the Mahatao Forward Operating Base, a military facility operated by the Armed Forces of the Philippines, was established in Mahatao.